-Oils are not a food group, yet some, like nut oils, contain essential nutrients and can be included in the diet.
+Oils are not a food group, yet some, like nut oils, have essential nutrients and can be included in the diet.
 Animal fats, which are solid fats, should be avoided.

 Here are some tips to follow:

-Involve children in the selection and preparation of foods.
-Teach them to make healthy choices by helping them to select foods based on their nutritional value.
+Involve children in the choosing and preparing of foods.
+Teach them to make healthy choices by helping them to pick foods nutritious based.

 Parents are encouraged to provide recommended serving sizes for children.

-Parents are encouraged to limit children’s video, television watching, and computer use to less than 2 hours daily.
-Replace sitting activities with activities that require more movement.
+Parents are encouraged to limit children’s screen time to less than 2 hours daily.
+Instead, encourage activities with that call for more movement.

 To prevent dehydration, encourage children to drink fluid regularly during physical activity and drink several glasses of water or other fluid after the physical activity is completed.